chrisosaurus/icarus/docs/reference.md

                 +---------+

-This value can be mutated only through `a` (from outside the function) or from `i` within the function, any mutations to this value will be observable through all 3 variables, this value can not be mutated via `i` though as `i` is immutable.
+This value can be mutated only through `a` (from outside the function) or from `m` within the function, any mutations to this value will be observable through all 3 variables, this value can not be mutated via `i` though as `i` is immutable.